-For the states with regulations, it is essential you review those before opening your own birth center.
+For the states with regulations, it is essential that you review those before opening your own birth center.
 Find out if there are any barriers that might complicate putting the birth center where you think you want to put it.
 Additionally, the regulations will cover things such as definitions, staffing, the facility, fire and building codes, and the services you can and cannot provide.
-For example, no states allow cesarean sections to be done in birthing centers.
-These regulations will also give you information about services that you must provide, policies, procedures, organization, quality assurance, and evaluation.
-These state regulations will serve as a guide and help you as you proceed in planning your birth center services.
+For example, no state allows cesarean sections to be done in birthing centers.
+These regulations will also give you information about the services that you must provide, policies, procedures, organization, quality assurance, and evaluation.
+These state regulations will serve as a guide and help you as you proceed with planning your birth center services.

-Licensing protects the public by monitoring compliance to codes, ordinances and a variety of regulations.
-Some states and municipalities are very specific and uniform in the level of requirements for safe operation, but others are nonspecific or vary in their requirements which may or may not be relevant to birth centers.
+Licensing protects the public by monitoring compliance with codes, ordinances, and a variety of regulations.
+Some states and municipalities are very specific and uniform in the level of requirements for safe operation, but others are nonspecific or vary in their requirements, which may or may not be relevant to birth centers.
 The standards and attributes for national accreditation are uniformly applied in all localities, thereby eliminating state and local inconsistency.

 Meeting the standards of accreditation indicates to clients, states, health and liability insurance agencies, consulting providers, and hospitals that a birth center has met a high standard of evidence-based and widely recognized benchmarks for maternity care, neonatal care, business operations, and safety.
 A strong internal quality improvement program, in accordance with the standards, promotes success with external measurements of quality.
 Continuing accreditation demonstrates to consumers and other entities that best practices are being met and maintained by a birth center.

 The standards address the following: